rif/web2admin/README.md

 	plugins.web2admin.orderby = {'student': db.student.last_name}

 plugins.web2admin.maxtextlength sets the maximum length of text to be displayed for each field value, in the grid view (default 20).
 This value can be overwritten for each field using plugins.web2admin.maxtextlengths, a dictionary of 'tablename.fieldname':length.
-If text must be truncated then an extra len('...') = 3 is substracted from the specified length.
+If text must be truncated then an extra len('...') = 3 is substracted from the specified length.fiel

 	plugins.web2admin.maxtextlength ={'student': 10}
 	plugins.web2admin.maxtextlengths ={'test.name': 5}

+plugins.web2admin.field_id is a dictionaty specifying the the field of the table to be used as ID, for example:

+	plugins.web2admin.field_id = {'student', db.stuident.id}

 ### Multi-database support